-The best way to prevent fraud is to look for it.
-Looking for fraud and internal controls in general should be structured to prevent any person from developing the opportunity to commit fraud undetected.
-Tip Structure internal controls so that no one person has the opportunity to commit fraud undetected.
+Structure internal controls so that no one person has the opportunity to commit fraud undetected.

 Surveys show that weaknesses creating an opportunity for fraud mostly relate to either not having sufficient controls in place or a lack of leadership to adequately review, update, and test controls to ensure effectiveness.
 This equates to a double impact for organizations.
 First, it indicates a vulnerability to fraud opportunities.
-Second, it's likely that resources have been ineffectively expended in trying to prevent fraud.
+Second, it is likely that resources have been ineffectively expended in trying to prevent fraud.
 It is important for leaders to continually review fraud prevention efforts and to maintain a balance between prevention and program operations.
 This is a process, not just a one-time event.